-And its so simple to build up these types of powerhouse relationships, anyone can do it.
-And contrary to popular belief, you don’t need to be overly extroverted or outgoing.
-You don’t need to be the funniest person in the room or the most charming or dazzling person.
+It’s so simple to build up powerhouse relationships, anyone can do it.
+Contrary to popular belief, you don’t need to be overly extroverted or outgoing, you don’t need to be the funniest person in the room and you don’t need to be the most charismatic, charming or dazzling person.

 Strong, healthy and positive relationships are for: